Minimal Learning Machine for Multi-Label Learning: Experiments and Results

 \subsection{Experimental Setup}

-In MLC, datasets are often characterized with the label cardinality and label density metrics \cite{tsoumakas2007multi}, which summarize how many labels are relevant per instance on average.
+In MLC, datasets are often characterized by label cardinality and label density metrics \cite{tsoumakas2007multi}, which summarize how many labels are relevant per instance on average.
 The label cardinality is defined as

 where $\mathbf{1} \in \{1\}^L$.
 The label density is given by